mortgage minds

 • Carry out local authority searches to ensure everything is in order

-• Your solicitor acts for the lender as well and ensures lender interests
+• Your solicitor acts for the lender as well and ensures the lender’s interest

 • Once all of the above is in order, exchange the contracts and agree on mutually convenient completion dates for all the parties.